INSandwich/INSAndwich-front-end/README.md

 `When you code some front-end, be sure to use the console ;)`

 Todo list:
-  - Add paging to list components
-  - Administration panel ! -> current priority
   - Commands !
   - Nice token amount display

 Todo, maybe:
   - Localization
   - Password reset link thingy
-  - Add a LoadingComponent to buffer when a component is loading data

 Links:
   - [Angular 2](https://angular.io)